diegorodrigo90/diegorodrigo90/README.md

 Hello 👋,

 My name is Diego Rodrigo, and I'm from Brazil (🇧🇷).
 I've been working with technology my all life.
-Actually I work as a developer at Unicamp.
+Actually I work as a developer.
 ##

 <div align="center">